ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-cm.md

 # <div class="center-icons"> ACCESS-CM  </div>

-The ACCESS **C**oupled **M**odel, ACCESS-CM, is a fully-coupled global climate model  that includes atmosphere, land, ocean and sea-ice components, and produces physical climate simulations.
+The ACCESS **C**oupled **M**odel (ACCESS-CM) is a fully-coupled global climate model that includes atmosphere, land, ocean and sea ice components, and produces physical climate simulations.
 Coupled models run by the Australian climate community are contributed to the
-<a href = "https://www.wcrp-climate.org/wgcm-cmip" target="_blank"> Coupled Model Intercomparison Project, CMIP</a>.
+<a href = "https://www.wcrp-climate.org/wgcm-cmip" target="_blank"> Coupled Model Intercomparison Project (CMIP)</a>.
 <br>

 ACCESS-NRI will release supported ACCESS-CM configurations.
 The first release of ACCESS-CM will be derived from the [CSIRO ACCESS-CM2 configuration](#access-cm2) and will include [atmosphere], [land], [ocean] and [sea ice] components.